llealloo/audiolink/README.md

 - Since the folder structure has changed, custom shaders may need to be upgraded.
 A tool has been included to automatically upgrade shaders where needed.
 This tool is accessible from "AudioLink -> Update AudioLink compatible shaders" in the top menu of the editor.
 (Thanks, 3)
 - Added Global Strings - text which can be read from AudioLink compatible shaders.
 Use this to retrieve the name of the local player and master in a shader, or to feed custom string data through.
 Info on usage is in Documentation.
 See `AudioLinkGetGlobalStringChar(uint stringIndex, uint charIndex)` in AudioLink.cginc for details.
 - Included Amplify nodes for using AudioLink have been overhauled.
 They are now in their own "AudioLink" category, and handle including the relevant files automatically.
 Also, links to documentation are added.
 (Thanks, Nestorboy)
+- Added a function, `AudioLinkGetAudioSourcePosition()`, for getting the worldspace position of the audio source being used to feed AudioLink.
+(Thanks, 3)
 - Various shaders have been updated to supported Single Pass Stereo Instanced rendering, for future compatability.
 (Thanks, 3)
 - The included video player, AudioLinkMiniPlayer, has been updated to support LTCGI.
 (Thanks, Texelsaur)
 - The example AudioLink scene can now be quickly accessed using the "AudioLink -> Open AudioLink Example Scene" button in the top menu of the editor.